dblock/slack-amber-alert/DEBUGGING.md

 ### Locally

-You can debug your instance of slack-bot-server with a built-in `script/console`.
+You can debug your instance of slack-amber-alert with a built-in `script/console`.

 ### Silence Mongoid Logger